 Choose Your Route

 Tuckerman has numerous routes that skiers can choose when they decide to make their descent.
 The Left Gully is one of the easier ways down, although it still offers a suitable challenge for newcomers.
-Keep in mind, the further you move to the right, the steeper and more difficult the conditions get, with Center Gully and The Icefall both offering 55 degree angles or more.
-The Chute is another challenge run that passes between two large cliffs on the way down, and is meant for experts only.
+Keep in mind, the further you move to the right, the steeper and more difficult the conditions get, with Center Gully and The Icefall both offering 55-degree angles or more.
+The Chute is another challenging run that passes between two large cliffs on the way down and is meant for experts only.

 How to Prepare for Tuckerman Ravine